keiuntae/keiuntae.github.io/README.md

+theme: jekyll-theme-minimal
+title: Octocat's homepage
+description: Bookmark this to keep an eye on my project updates!

 ### Hi there 👋

 I'm Keiuntae Smith and I am a current student attending Bellevue University working on My Masters for Data Science.